needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

         return;
     }

-    // Do something useful, like copy to a Texture2D or pass to a computer vision algorithm DoSomethingWithImageData(data);
+    // Do something useful, like copy to a Texture2D or pass to a computer vision algorithm.
+    DoSomethingWithImageData(data);

-    // data is destroyed upon return; no need to dispose }
+    // Data is destroyed upon return; no need to dispose.
+}
 ```

-In this version, the `NativeArray<byte>` is again a "view" into the native memory associated with the request, and you need not dispose of it.
-It is only valid for the duration of the delegate invocation and is destroyed immediately upon return.
-If you need the data to live beyond the lifetime of your delegate, make a copy (see [`NativeArray<T>.CopyTo`](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.CopyTo.html) & [`NativeArray<T>.CopyFrom`](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.CopyFrom.html)).
+In this version, the `NativeArray<byte>` is again a "view" into the native memory associated with the request, and you don't need to dispose it.
+It's only valid for the duration of the delegate invocation and is destroyed immediately upon return.
+If you need the data to live beyond the lifetime of your delegate, make a copy (see [`NativeArray<T>.CopyTo`](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.CopyTo.html) and [`NativeArray<T>.CopyFrom`](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.CopyFrom.html)).